Choroszcz: History

 Choroszcz was granted town rights by King Sigismund I the Old in 1507.
 It was a private town, administratively located in the Podlaskie Voivodeship in the Lesser Poland Province.
 Jan Klemens Branicki erected a Baroque palace, which served as the summer residence of the Branicki family.
 Following the Third Partition of Poland, in 1795, it was annexed by Prussia.
 In 1807, it passed to the Russian Partition of Poland.
 Choroszcz was one of the sites of Russian executions of Polish insurgents during the January Uprising.
 The execution sites are now marked by memorials.
 Following World War I, Poland regained independence and control of the town.

 In 1930, a psychiatric hospital was established in the town.

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was first occupied by the Soviet Union until 1941, and then by Germany until 1944.
 In 1940, the Russians closed the psychiatric hospital and deported some patients to the Soviet Union, while others were relocated to the local rectory.
 In 1941, the Germans massacred several hundred remaining patients of the psychiatric hospital in today's Nowosiółki district as part of Aktion T4.

 After the war, it was administratively located in the "large" Białystok Voivodeship until 1975, and then the "small" Białystok Voivodeship until 1998.

 Demographics

 Detailed data as of 31 December 2021:

+In the 1921 census, 81.2% people declared Polish nationality, 16.2% declared Jewish nationality and 1.8% declared German nationality.
 Choroszcz had 827 Jewish residents in 1897, and 450 in 1921.
 Nearly all were murdered in the Holocaust by the Germans during the Second World War.